curveballgames/unity-gameobject-spawn-centerer/README.md

 - This custom editor looks for the `GameObjectCenterer` script attached to said component
     - If the component exists, it does nothing
     - If the component does not exist, it adds it to the `GameObject` of the inspected `Transform`
 - The `GameObjectCenterer` script executes in edit mode.
-It centers the GameObject immediately by setting its `position` to `Vector3.zero`.
+It centers the GameObject immediately by setting its `localPosition` to `Vector3.zero`.
 - The fact that is has done this is stored, so that the code is not run again.

 **Note:** overriding the `Transform` editor replaces world coordinates with local coordinates.